College of Education

 Evidence of service to the College of Education, the University, the community and the practicing profession is also expected of the faculty.
 This includes service to local constituencies such as school districts, education service centers, parent-teacher groups, professional associations, and/or other agencies and organizations dedicated to the improvement of teaching and learning.
 It also encompasses outreach programs, community events, civic leadership, and the promotion of alumni support and involvement.
 The extensive service activities of faculty members in the various departments have garnered additional awards from the University, the community, the state, and a variety of professional organizations.

-Curriculum & Instruction faculty scholarship focuses on a wide range of topics associated with teaching and learning.
-These include improving the effectiveness of instruction in various content areas; studying family support for learning; addressing issues associated with social sciences; using technology to enhance distance education instruction and student mentoring; online supplemental student teacher supervision; the effectiveness of service learning; the connections among brain physiology, cognition, and education; and effective practices in school counselor preparation.
+Curriculum and Instruction faculty members focus on a wide range of topics associated with teaching and learning.
+These include improving the effectiveness of instruction in various content areas; studying family support for learning; addressing issues associated with social sciences; using technology to enhance distance education instruction and student mentoring; online supplemental student teacher supervision; the effectiveness of service learning; and the connections among brain physiology, cognition, and education.
 Funded projects include providing UT Arlington students as mentors to high school students for college success, math and science cohorts and camps, improving retention in post-secondary education, including college success strategies in educator preparation coursework.
-For more information about programs in Curriculum and Instruction in the College of Education, go to http://www.uta.edu/coed/curricandinstruct/index.php.
+For more information about programs in Curriculum and Instruction in the College of Education, go to https://www.uta.edu/coed/curricandinstruct/.

-In the area of educational administration, research activities and publications have focused on school leadership trends, developing collaborations among the University, public, private and charter schools, fostering creativity in learning organizations, and studying school legal, policy, governance, and finance issues.
+Educational Leadership and Policy Studies faculty research activities and publications have focused on school leadership trends, developing collaborations among the University, public, private and charter schools; fostering creativity in learning organizations; studying legal, policy, and governance issues; and other education concerns.
 Current focus is on transition research relative to students, faculty, and leadership across PK-16 school settings, between high school and beyond, and transitions between leadership levels.
 Other research examines how the media portrays educators and the education profession.
-See http://www.uta.edu/coehp/educleadership/index.php for additional information about programs in Educational Leadership and Policy Studies in the College of Education.
+See https://www.uta.edu/coed/educleadership/index.php for additional information about programs in Educational Leadership and Policy Studies in the College of Education.

 Certification and Advising Services